There are many different Medigap plans that offer Medicare beneficiaries with the most comprehensive coverage available to seniors.

-Beneficiaries with Medigap coverage plan healthcare expenses more easily than those with no coverage or coverage from a Medicare Advantage plan.
+Beneficiaries with Medigap coverage are protected from healthcare expenses more than those with no coverage or coverage from a Medicare Advantage plan.

 This is because most Medigap plans cover the 20% that Traditional Medicare fails to fund.
 Additionally, the Part A deductible can cost a beneficiary a couple of thousand dollars during a year of bad health.